 talk to anyone, the pain gets even deeper."

-All these emotions are part of a complex process that can be devastating not only for the patient, but also for their loved ones.
-There are many cases in which families feel completely alone, which translates into an increased emotional burden.
-"Often, people tend to isolate themselves.
-And that has a lot of impact on mental health.
-If no one understands you and if you can't talk to anyone, the pain gets even deeper."
-This is where FEDER's role becomes crucial: "We work to create support networks, mutual aid groups, where those affected and their families can share their experiences and feel they are not alone," she says.
+All of these emotions are part of a complex process that can be devastating not only for the patient but also for their loved ones.
+There are many cases in which families feel completely alone, which leads to an increased emotional burden.
+“People often tend to isolate themselves.
+And that has a significant impact on mental health.
+If no one understands you and you can’t talk to anyone, the pain becomes even deeper.”
+This is where FEDER’s role becomes crucial: “We work to create support networks and mutual-aid groups where those affected and their families can share their experiences and feel that they are not alone,” she notes.

 Reality in numbers

-Knowing the importance of training to improve psychological care in this field, FEDER, as a sign of the relevance of this issue and its commitment to it, has promoted the creation of tools that allow health professionals to address the specific emotional challenges of rare diseases.
-In collaboration with the University of Seville, the entity launched a master's degree in psychology and rare diseases, with the aim of training psychologists so that they are well prepared in this field and can specialize in the treatment of these patients: "Knowledge is power, and what we are looking for is that people engaged in psychological care are well prepared to address the emotional complexities that arise when dealing with rare diseases" she confirms.
+Recognizing the importance of training in improving psychological care in this field, FEDER—as a demonstration of the significance of this issue and its commitment to it—has promoted the creation of tools that enable healthcare professionals to address the specific emotional challenges associated with rare diseases.
+In collaboration with the University of Seville, the organization launched a master’s program in psychology and rare diseases, with the goal of training psychologists to be well-prepared in this field and able to specialize in treating these patients: “Knowledge is power, and our goal is to ensure that those dedicated to psychological care are well-prepared to address the emotional complexities that arise when dealing with rare diseases,” he confirms.

-Despite this, the Federation is well aware of the limitations and lack of resources.
-"In Spain, the demand for psychological care for rare diseases is extremely high.
-However, resources are not sufficient.
-We need more professionals and, above all, greater awareness of mental health in these pathologies," she adds with a tone of urgency.
-The road, according to her, is long, but it is one of the priorities in this field.
+Despite this, the Federation is fully aware of the limitations and lack of resources.
+“In Spain, the demand for psychological care for rare diseases is extremely high.
+However, resources are insufficient.
+We need more professionals and, above all, greater awareness of mental health issues related to these conditions,” she adds with a sense of urgency.
+The road ahead, she says, is long, but it is one of the top priorities in this area.

 In this context, FEDER data clearly reflect the need for psychological support.
 In the last year, 2,607 individualized services were provided, distributed among 300 telephone services, 226 face-to-face, 1,190 by e-mail and 891 online.
 Through these resources, 511 users were assisted, of whom 462 were diagnosed and 49 were undiagnosed.